wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/securing-data-services.md

             For certain scenarios, you can specify user roles.
 After you select the scenario, scroll to the right to see the **User Roles** button.
 Either define the user roles inline or retrieve the user roles from the server.

         !!!
 Info
-            Make sure the tokenStoreClass in the source view of the policy file is 'org.wso2.micro.integrator.security.extensions.SecurityTokenStore'.
+            Make sure the `tokenStoreClass` in the source view of the policy file is `org.wso2.micro.integrator.security.extensions.SecurityTokenStore`.
-            In addition, replace the ServerCrypto class with 'org.wso2.micro.integrator.security.util.ServerCrypto' if present.
+            In addition, replace the `ServerCrypto` class with `org.wso2.micro.integrator.security.util.ServerCrypto` if present.

 5. Save the policy file.

-## Step 2: Adding the security policy to the data service
+## Step 2: Add the security policy to the data service

 Once you have configured the policy file, you can add the security policy to the data service as explained below.